 Bank of New York Mellon Corp.
-(BK)’s Ivy Asset Management agreed to a $210 million settlement with the state of New York to resolve allegations it misled clients that invested with Bernard Madoff.
+(BK:US)’s Ivy Asset Management agreed to a $210 million settlement with the state of New York to resolve allegations it misled clients that invested with Bernard Madoff.

 Ivy, which reached the agreement with New York Attorney General Eric Schneiderman, was sued by the state in 2010, accused of concealing from investors negative information it learned about Madoff in order to keep collecting fees.